decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `Mined Time`        | The time a miner included the transaction in a block.
 `Included in Block` | The block number that the transaction became a part of.

 Note `Received Time`, `Mined Time`, and `Included in Block` will not have a value until a miner confirms the transaction.
 Depending on the fees in the mempool, this will take five minutes on average.
 Once there is at least one confirmation, the transaction is considered complete.

 ---

 ### Ticket purchases

-Here is an example of a ticket purchase (stake submission).
-The same details described above appear in the upper summary section.
-This time, the example transaction has been confirmed.
+FOr a ticket purchase (stake submission) there are a few differences from a standard transaction shown.

 Note the difference under details: The word `Ticket` appears above the sender's wallet address on the left, and the words `Subsidy Commitment` appear on the right.
 This particular user purchased a stake ticket for 8.75411638 DCR and received change in the amount of 7.15994209 DCR.
 The address listed on the left under `Ticket` is the address that that contains the funds used to purchase this ticket.
 The first output on the right is the address that retains voting rights for this specific ticket.
 The second output, `Subsidy Commitment`, is the address where the reward will go.
 This is not yet shown by the block explorer at this time.
 The third and final output is the address where change for this transaction will be sent.

 ---

 ### Proof-of-stake votes

 Note the identifying terms in the details section: `Vote`, `Stake Base`, `Block Commitment`, and `Vote Bits`:

 These keywords indicate that this transaction is a vote that was cast from a proof-of-stake ticket holder.
 In this particular example, the user had previously purchased a ticket for 8.99472311 DCR and was sent 10.82959184 DCR after the vote was cast in this transaction.